CVE-2026-39422: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in 1Panel-dev MaxKB

 Potential Impact

-Successful exploitation allows an attacker to execute arbitrary JavaScript in the context of the victim's browser when visiting the public chat interface, potentially leading to session hijacking, data theft, or other malicious actions within the scope of the user's session.
-The CVSS 4.0 base score is 6.9 (medium severity).
+Successful exploitation allows an attacker to execute arbitrary JavaScript in the victim's browser context when visiting the public chat interface, potentially leading to session hijacking, data theft, or other malicious actions within the scope of the user's browser session.
+The vulnerability is rated medium severity with a CVSS 4.0 score of 6.9.
+There are no known exploits in the wild at this time.

 Mitigation Recommendations

-Upgrade MaxKB to version 2.8.0 or later, where this vulnerability has been fixed.
-No other mitigation or temporary workaround is indicated in the available data.
+Upgrade MaxKB to version 2.8.0 or later, where this stored XSS vulnerability has been fixed.
+No other mitigation is required as the vendor has addressed the issue in the official release.
+Patch status is confirmed by the vendor advisory stating the fix is included in version 2.8.0.

 CVE-2026-39422: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in 1Panel-dev MaxKB